Updated May 30, 2023

-So in the above screenshot, we see that there are some inbuilt ready-to-use excel templates.
-It is not required to open each template before selection, instead of by just clicking on the template, we can see its preview, which gives us an idea of the template in terms of layout, formatting.
-These templates can even be completely customized, i.e. they can be changed as per our requirement.
+So in the above screenshot, we see that there are some inbuilt, ready-to-use Excel templates.
+You can Customize the templates to fit our needs by activating the ‘Book’ file and saving any macros as *.xltm.
+It is not necessary to open each template before selection; instead of just clicking on the template, we can see its preview, which gives us an idea of the template in layout and formatting.

-- So once we have decided the template to be used, we can click on that template and then click on the ‘Create’ button to the right of the template’s preview.
+- So once we have decided on the template to be used, we can click on that template and then click on the ‘Create’ button to the right of the template’s preview.
 Now the desired template will be opened in Microsoft Excel.
-Following screenshot illustrates this:

 After all the changes have been made in the selected template as per the user’s requirements, it has to be saved by clicking on ‘File’ -> ‘Save As’ and then entering a save location and name of the file to be saved, and then finally clicking on ‘Save’.
 This would then save the customized template in the mentioned save location.

 To get a view of some of the more templates that are available in MS Excel, we can search by typing a keyword in the search bar as below:

 We can also browse the available templates by category if we are looking for something specific and see how many templates we can choose from:

 Note: In searching for a template, all the relevant templates available on the Office store are displayed by the Office store.
 However, they are not created by Microsoft Corporation; some users or third-party providers even make some.
 In such cases, we will see a notification asking if we trust the template’s publisher.
 To open that template, click the ‘Trust this app’ button.
 The following screenshot illustrates this:

 Another method to start with free Excel templates on the web is: